Why do we need to understand the concept of trapped traders? What are trapped traders?

 Think like trapped traders but do not act like them.
 It is not that difficult because all traders, including you and me, were once trapped.

-Once you think like a trapped trader, you will be able to find the high quality trading setups using these 4 trading strategies.
+Once you think like a trapped trader, you will be able to find high-quality trading setups using these 4 trading strategies.